azhar316/python-sql/README.md

-# sql-expert README
+# python-sql README

-This is the README for your extension "sql-expert".
+This is the README for your extension "python-sql".
 After writing up a brief description, we recommend including the following sections.

 ## Features